harsha-miryala/interval_tree/README.md

 x[d] y[d] - interval d<br />

 In the query operation for searching overlapping interval,<br />
-only one interval which overalps with it is printed .
+all the intervals which overlap with the given interval <br />
+printed.

+In delete operation,the interval is deleted and the new <br />
+obtained after updation is printed.

-The impementation can also be done using Red black trees or AVL trees
+This impementation can also be done using Red black trees or AVL trees